Browse our jobs and apply for your next role.

 Then there are people whose jobs, too, are in recruitment.
 If you have a career coach or a mentor to turn to, they are good people to start when it comes to the right headhunters to approach.
 HR professionals within your network, too, might be able to put you in touch as they often partner with agencies.

-Quality aside, some headhunters prefer to specialise in specific industries, while others prefer to operate at the local, national, regional or international level.
+Quality aside, some headhunters prefer to specialize in specific industries, while others prefer to operate at the local, national, regional or international level.
 For example, just because the headhunter operates in Manila doesn’t mean that he knows the hiring trends in other major cities in the Philippines.
 Furthermore, be sure to look at the levels that the headhunter places its candidates, such as temporary, full-time, entry-level and director-level.

 Related: 6 performance and career progression secrets they don’t teach you at school